dennisnordberg/julia-school/content/julia/arrays.md

 Since Pluto is now officially a "dwarf planet" rather than a regular planet, perhaps it shouldn't be in the `planets` array above.

-We can remove it in a few different ways.
+We can remove elements from Julia arrays in a few different ways.

 ### How to use the "pop!" function to remove the last item from a Julia array